In this article, we cover two very important aspects of glazings: light transmission and the solar heat gain coefficient.

 The solar factor g, also called SHG (solar heat gains) represents the amount of total solar radiation transmitted by the IGU – it is expressed as a percentage, or as a number (from 1,00 to 0,00).
 As in the case of the thermal transmittance of glass, Ug, the solar factor g also has to be expressed with two decimal figures.

-The solar factor g represent the amount of “free gasoline” provided by the windows to the building.
+The solar factor g represents the amount of “free gasoline” provided by the windows to the building.

 The solar factor g is a very important element in the energy design of the entire building, next to the thermal transmittance of the glass, Ug, and the light transmission.